xavierpuigf/virtualhome/resources/README.md

 `"oven": ["CAN_OPEN", HAS_SWITCH", CONTAINERS", HAS_PLUG"]`

+This enumerates properties for objects in the evolving graph simulator.

+### Object properties unity (`properties_data_unity.json`)
+Similar to properties data, but enumerates properties according to the Unity Simulator.
+This file will be updated as we improve the simulator.

 ### Object states (`object_states.json`)

 This file contains a dictionary mapping from object names to states they can have, see [../simulation/README.md](../simulation/README.md) enum class for a list of all